tdongsi/SqlTests/octopress/source/_posts/2016_01_General/2016-01-05-exhaustive-syllabus.markdown

 Some subjects take one day, and some will take multiple days.
 Some are just learning with nothing to implement.

 Each day I take one subject from the list below, watch videos about that subject, and write an implementation in:
-- C - using structs and functions that take a struct * and something else as args.
-- C++ - without using built-in types
-- C++ - using built-in types, like STL's std::list for a linked list
 - Python - using built-in types (to keep practicing Python)
 - and write tests to ensure I'm doing it right, sometimes just using simple assert() statements
 - You may do Java or something else, this is just my thing.